Estimated reading time: 6 minutes

 Can you guess what the most common thing is for the Recorder Nurse to use in documenting the call?
 Their hand or arm!
 That’s right – it’s common for Recorder Nurses to document Code Blue calls on their hands (or their scrubs) with an ink pen or Sharpie©.

-Think about the opportunities to miss or forget a critical point for documenting the Code event on hands.
-What’s more, time spent on transferring notes and reading the HAND-writing may not create a complete picture of the Code.
+Think about the opportunities to miss or forget a critical point for documenting the Code event on hands or clothing.
+What’s more, time spent on transferring notes and reading the handwritten information may not create a complete picture of the Code.
 And what if it’s necessary to transfer the patient to another unit or intensive care?
 Those records aren’t immediately available.
 It’s only at the end of the event they can transfer the notes and the team information on to paper for scanning into a patient’s EHR.
 Clearly, that’s a questionable process at best, and may compromise patient safety.

 Help is here: Digital event recording